thinktandem/thinktandem.io/src/content/articles/drupal8-table-migration.md

 After looking through OneAll Social Login's install file, I knew that there were two tables that needed to get migrated.
 The Drupal 7 version of the module utilizes the core table of authmap and also their own table called oneall_social_login_identities.
 I then looked at the Drupal 8 module's install file and saw that the two tables I needed to migrate to were oneall_social_login_authmap and oneall_social_login_identities.

-_Note: for the sake of brevity in this blog post, we will only cover migrating the authmap table since it is the more "complicated" one to move.
-However, the oneall_social_login_identities mapping is done exactly the same way, in fact all the columns are one to one._
+<em>Note: for the sake of brevity in this blog post, we will only cover migrating the authmap table since it is the more "complicated" one to move.
+However, the oneall_social_login_identities mapping is done exactly the same way, in fact all the columns are one to one.</em>

 Before we dive in, I am using my typical Drupal 8 migration [lando](https://docs.devwithlando.io/) setup to handle this migration.
 If you want an easy and repeatable way to do migrations with lando, check out my [Florida DrupalCamp presentation](https://www.youtube.com/watch?v=lZ1dzZwcHnU&t=1072s).
 If you don't use lando, supplement the commands to coincide with whatever setup you are using.